rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

 As you can see this new network namespace doesn't even have a loopback IP address so basically it doesn't have "localhost".
 It shows us that a network namespace does not give us a fully configured private network, it only gives us the network isolation.
-Now that we know it it is not surprising that the following commands will give us error messages.
+Now that we know it, it is not surprising that the following commands will give us error messages.

 .. code:: bash